Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateBoth cards have exactly the same texel fill rate, so in theory they should perform equally good at at AF. (explain)Pixel RateBoth cards have exactly the same pixel rate, so theoretically they should perform equally good at at AA, and be capable of handling the same resolutions. (explain)
+Texel RateBoth cards have the exact same texel fill rate, so theoretically they should perform equally good at at AF. (explain)Pixel RateBoth cards have exactly the same pixel rate, so in theory they should perform equally good at at AA, and be able to handle the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison